ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 When it comes to prediction with algorithmic models like neural nets, model error is measured utilizing non-parametric resampling approaches like CV.

-Therefore, we use either assumptions or data in order to adjust for the optimism and estimate model error as accurately as possible.
+We use either assumptions or data in order to adjust for the optimism, and estimate model error as accurately as possible.